theialab/radfoam/README.md

 Simply run `pip install .` in the repository root.
 This will build the CUDA kernels and install them along with the python bindings into your python environment.
 This may take some time to complete, but once finished, you should be able to run the code without further setup.

+Optionally if you want to install with the frozen version of required packages, you can do so by running `pip install -r requirements.txt` before running `pip install .`

 ### Option 2: build with CMake

 Choose this option if you intend to modify the CUDA/C++ code.
 Using CMake directly will allow you to quickly recompile the kernels as needed.